 Online therapy for expats

-You're probably earning more than you ever imagined possible.
+You may be earning more than you ever imagined possible.
 Nice flat in Marina or Downtown, regular holidays to places you only dreamed about before, savings account that would make your friends back home quietly envious.
 From the outside, you've won.
 You've made it.

 But there's something underneath that feels rotten.